tldr-pages/tldr/pages/common/aws-configure.md

 # aws configure

-> Configure AWS CLI options.
+> Manage configuration for the AWS CLI.
 > More information: <https://docs.aws.amazon.com/cli/latest/reference/configure/>.

 - Configure AWS CLI interactively (creates a new configuration or updates the default):